nkofficial-1005/nkofficial-1005/README.md

 - Data Analyst, JunoTerra, New Delhi, India
 - Research Analyst Intern, Indian Society of Clinical Oncology, AIIMS, New Delhi, India

-## 🔧 Skills & Technologies

-Leveraging a strong background in data science and machine learning, I've developed a robust set of skills that enable me to create impactful, data-driven solutions.

-### Core Languages
-- **Python, R, SQL:** For data analysis, machine learning, and database management.
-- **TypeScript & HTML:** For web development projects.

-### Frameworks & Libraries
-- **Flask & Angular:** For developing web applications and RESTful APIs.
-- **React Native:** To create cross-platform mobile applications.

-### Tools & Platforms
-- **Cloud Services:** Experience with Amazon Sagemaker, MS ML Azure, and IBM Watson.
-- **Data Analysis & Visualization:** Proficient with MS Power BI, Tableau, and Excel.

-### Methodologies
-- **Machine Learning/Deep Learning:** Practical experience implementing models like XGBoost, and Random Forest, and using Bayesian approaches.
-- **Data Management:** Knowledge in handling data lakes, and warehouses, and applying feature engineering techniques.

-By integrating these skills, I strive to bring innovative solutions and insights to the forefront of technology and data science.

 ## 🌐 My Projects

 I've worked on a variety of projects that span across AI development, data analytics, and software optimization.
 Here are a few highlights: